kish-patel/DataCamp/README.md

 # DataCamp
-This repository contains all the data science course exercises I have completed on DataCamp.
+This repository contains data science course exercises I have completed on DataCamp.